-Since our founding in 1989, the Justice Programs Office has conducted over 1,800 technical assistance, research, training, and evaluation projects for:
+Since our founding in 1989, the Justice Programs Office conducted over 1,800 technical assistance, research, training, and evaluation projects for:

 Local and State Governments